edzlabs/SAT_use_cases_REST/README.md

 ## Overview
 This repository contains sample Javascript code to help illustrate how to use the Serialized Asset Token (SAT) technology from Personal Digital Spaces (PDS) to create a new user identity on the blockchain and then transfer pre-minted SATs to that user.
 Please note that these code examples are for illustrative purposes only.

 The file scenario_sat_rest.js is the starting point and contains the overview of the scenario that is being used for the example.
-This scenario involves the following steps: Create buyer, give money to him, sell SAT to him, access the SAT.
+This scenario involves the following steps: create buyer, provide funding to him, sell SAT to him, access the SAT.

 The require components for this scenario are as follow: